-Overall, the results of this study serve to confirm several existing physical characteristics of TPVs (such as their affinity for low shear environments) while also presenting new insights on their mechanisms of formation and behavior in different seasons.
+Overall, the results of this study serve to confirm several existing physical characteristics of TPVs (such as their affinity for low-shear environments) while also presenting new insights into their mechanisms of formation and behavior in different seasons.
 We hope that these findings will improve our ability to forecast TPV activity, and, by extension, cyclones and other high-impact weather events.
-Although these findings are specifically applicable to the small set of long-lived TPVs studied here, many of the principles of formation and movement are likely to apply to TPVs as a whole, albeit on the shorter time scales in which these regular vortices tend to exist.
-Furthermore, while this study has provided an overview of the genesis, development, and motion of long-lived TPVs, future work is needed to expand upon these findings.
+Although these findings are specifically applicable to the small set of longlived TPVs studied here, many of the principles of formation and movement are likely to apply to TPVs as a whole, albeit on the shorter timescales in which these regular vortices tend to exist.
+Furthermore, while this study has provided an overview of the genesis, development, and motion of longlived TPVs, future work is needed to expand upon these findings.
 Numerical modeling studies could be used to quantify the relative contributions of dynamic and moisture forcings on TPV genesis.
 A more expansive study of TPV genesis mechanisms could elucidate new patterns of vortex formation and provide a more detailed look at the physical processes that precede vortex splitting.
 Such a study could focus on creating a more quantitative, objective set of TPV genesis mechanisms.

-- As an example, machine learning techniques or self-organizing maps may be a useful approach for objectively identifying genesis patterns, though that is outside the scope of this introductory examination.
+As an example, machine learning techniques or self-organizing maps may be a useful approach for objectively identifying genesis patterns, though that is outside the scope of this introductory examination.
 Future studies are also needed to translate these findings directly into forecasting applications.
-For instance, a more detailed understanding of how TPVs that form from RWB events go on to support Arctic cyclone development or why vortices sometimes exit the Arctic would greatly improve the forecasting potential of TPVs. - 475 Code and data availability.
-ERA-Interim data may be freely obtained from https://apps.ecmwf.int/datasets/.
-The TPVTrack source code including a user manual is available at https://github.com/nickszap/tpvTrack.
+For instance, a more detailed understanding of how TPVs that form from RWB events go on to support Arctic cyclone development or why vortices sometimes exit the Arctic would greatly improve the forecasting potential of TPVs.